PRASS95/TweenMaxHaxeJS/README.md

 * **Documentation**: [GreenSock JavaScript API Docs](http://api.greensock.com/js/)

 ## Next
-- Cover the whole API of TweenMax/TweenLite.
+- Cover the whole API of TweenMax.
-- Cover the TimeLineMax API.

 ## Licensing

-* TweenMax Haxe JS is released in the *public domain*. **No warranty expressed or implied. use at your own risk.**
+* TweenMax Haxe JS is released in the *public domain*. **No warranty expressed or implied.
+Use it at your own risk.**
 * Please check [Greensock's licensing](http://www.greensock.com/licensing/) before using.